Home / HEIRS & SPARES

 “With the great diversity of our communities, we can find the strength to ensure that right triumphs over wrong.
 It seems to me that we need to cherish the values of compassion and reconciliation," he said, which left many convinced he's considering embracing Harry.
 It is no secret that with his deteriorating health, Charles desires nothing more than to see his family whole again, and now with his speech, he seems to have hinted that the doors are open for Harry and his family.

 The King celebrated Christmas this year, just like he has in the past, only grander.
 From a black-tie Christmas Eve dinner to an early morning church service, he spent the day with his family.
-However, his family was not whole.
-Apart from Harry and his family not making it to the UK, his niece, Princess Beatrice, chose a ski trip with her husband and kids this year, giving Sandringham a miss.
-It might have to do with her father, Andrew Mountbatten-Windsor, and mother, Sarah Ferguson, being shunned from the celebrations.
+Apart from Harry and his family not making it to the UK, Andrew Mountbatten-Windsor and Sarah Ferguson were shunned from the celebrations.

 King Charles III, Princess Anne, Princess Royal, Princess Eugenie of York and Queen Camilla attend the Christmas Morning Service at Sandringham Church on December 25, 2025 in Sandringham, Norfolk.
 (Photo by Jordan Peck/Getty Images)